Azure/aspnet-redis-providers/src/RedisSessionStateProvider/Readme.txt

 MSDN - http://msdn.microsoft.com/en-us/library/azure/dn690523.aspx

 ## Version 2.0.0
- * This is a breaking change.
-Key names (used to stored session data in redis) are modified to contains brackets to support clustering.
-As a result of that old session data will become invalid when you update your app.
-You can not use clustering without this update.
+ * This release contains a breaking change from '1.*' versions in the format of key names used to store session data.
+In order to support Redis Clusters, key names now include brackets.
+As a result of this change, existing session data will not be recognized by this session state provider.